elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - No need to contradict me
-- I don't hear anything
+- I hear nothing
-- but disasters surging to substitute cities
+- but disasters eager to replace the cities

 ---